python/cpython/Doc/howto/regex.rst

    >>> m.groups()
    ('abc', 'b')

 Backreferences in a pattern allow you to specify that the contents of an earlier capturing group must also be found at the current location in the string.
-For example, ``\1`` will succeed if the exact contents of group 1 can be found at the current position, and fails otherwise.
-Remember that Python's string literals also use a backslash followed by numbers to allow including arbitrary characters in a string, so be sure to use a raw string when incorporating backreferences in a RE.
+For example, ``\2`` will reference the substring matched by group 2, succeeding only if those exact contents are found at the current position within the string.

+(Remember that Python's string literals also use a backslash followed by numbers for including arbitrary characters in a string, so be sure to use a raw string when incorporating backreferences in a RE.)

 For example, the following RE detects doubled words in a string. ::

-   >>> p = re.compile(r'\b(\w+)\s+\1\b')
+   >>> p = re.compile(r'\b(\w+)\b\s+\1\b')
    >>> p.search('Paris in the the spring').group()
    'the the'

+The first part of the pattern, ``\b(\w+)\b``, will match an entire word and capture the word as group 1.
+The pattern then matches some whitespace with ``\s+`` and checks for the word again with ``\1\b``.
+The second \b is necessary to ensure that the backreference is matching an entire word;
+without it, the pattern would match when word #2 contains word #1 as its beginning, as in the string "the theropod".

 Backreferences like this aren't often useful for just searching through a string
 --- there are few text formats which repeat data in this way --- but you'll soon